becoinc/sdk_resources/beco_SDK_walkthrough.md

 `ThresholdAdjustment`

-This value adjusts the positioning sensitivity of the handset.
+This value adjusts the positioning sensitivity of the SDK.

 The SDK automatically adjusts to ensure reliable indoor positioning, and is pre-tuned for optimal performance.
 The Beco default values for iOS and Android should be used in all cases, and will be set automatically by the SDK.

-In the rare case an adjusted value will be needed, it can be set in the following manner:
+In the rare case an adjusted value is needed, it can be set in the following manner:

 ```javascript
 sdk.thresholdAdjustment = newThres;